vaughankraska/data_eng_2_lab3/README.md

 ### /ray_tuning
 The "ray_tuning" directory contains everything needed to run the distributed tuning of the model using Ray Tune.
 The app has also been dockerized and the ray instances can be controlled with docker compose.
 The default compose spawns one Ray head node (in a container) and one worker node.
-Testing the tuning times can be controlled by modifiying the deploy resources and the worker count.
+Testing the tuning times can be controlled by modifiying the deploy resources and/or the worker count.
 You can also modify the script to tell Ray to limit resources but I wanted to guarantee resource limits on the services and more easily add nodes to the cluster (via Docker Swarm).

 #### To run on a single node:

 #### To run on across the swarm cluster: